-SV Ranga Rao was born on 3rd July, 1918, to Koteswara Rao and Lakshmi at Nuzvidu town in Krishna district, Andhra Pradesh.
-His mother, Lakshmi Narassayamma, was a staunch devotee of Lord Venkateshwara, and named the boy after him.
+SV Ranga Rao was born on 3rd July 1918, to Koteswara Rao and Lakshmi at Nuzvidu town in Krishna district, Andhra Pradesh.
+His mother, Lakshmi Narassayamma, was a staunch devotee of Lord Venkateshwara and named the boy after him.
 His father sent him to Madras presidency for schooling where he completed his schooling at Hindu college.
-He had an immense interest in stage acting since very young age.
-He completed B.Sc. and got a job Fire Service in the cadre of an officer.
+He had an immense interest in stage acting since a very young age.
+He completed his B.Sc. and got a job in Fire Service in the cadre of an officer.
 His mind was preoccupied with the thoughts of stage-plays and film acting.
 He was ambitious to do M.Sc. and to take part in dramas and films.

 During that time, he got an invitation from one of his relatives, B. V. Ramanandam, to enact the role of the protagonist.
 He immediately abandoned his job and left for Salem to start his acting career.
-The film, Varudhini (1946), had Dasari Tilakam (mother of popular actress, Girija) as female lead.
+The film, Varudhini (1946), had Dasari Tilakam (mother of popular actress, Girija) as the female lead.
 SV Ranga Rao was accustomed to male company and essayed female roles in dramas, so the on-screen intimacy left him in discomfort.
-He almost gave up his acting career but Ramanandam insisted him to stay.
-The result of Varudhini was disappointing and the film tanked at box-office.
+He almost gave up his acting career but Ramanandam insisted he stay.
+The result of Varudhini was disappointing and the film tanked at the box office.
 The producers showed no interest in casting him in their films.
 SV Ranga Rao was disillusioned with the colorful world of cinema.
-He left Madras presidency for a job of Budget assistant with the Tata company in Jamshedpur.
-He married Leelavathi on 27 December, 1947.
+He left Madras presidency for a job as Budget assistant with the Tata company in Jamshedpur.
+He married Leelavathi on 27 December 1947.

 Vijaya Pictures offered him his first major role, that is ‘Nepala Mantrikudu’ role in ‘Pathala Bhairavi’ (1951).
-Being an ardent fan of Shakespeare, he took Shylock’s look and characterization from ‘Merchant of Venice’ as basis to his tantric role in Pathala Bhairavi.
+Being an ardent fan of Shakespeare, he took Shylock’s look and characterization from ‘Merchant of Venice’ as a basis for his tantric role in Pathala Bhairavi.
 He never looked back and became popular throughout India.
 Pathala Bhairavi was screened at the first India International Film Festival held in Mumbai on 24 January 1952.
 SV Ranga Rao received wide reception for his portrayal of Nepala Mantrikudu.
-He acted in both Telugu and Tamil versions of ‘Pelli Chesi Choodu’ which made him most sought-after actor of that time and highest paid actor of 50s.
+He acted in both Telugu and Tamil versions of ‘Pelli Chesi Choodu’ which made him the most sought-after actor of that time and highest-paid actor of the 50s.
 In spite of being a character artist, he used to get higher remuneration compared to the lead actors such as NTR and ANR.

-SV Ranga Rao used to be moody on-sets and not discussing his personal life with his industry friends.
+SV Ranga Rao used to be moody on-sets and did not discuss his personal life with his industry friends.
 He was a busy actor throughout his career.
 And continued to act until his last days.
 SV Ranga Rao had a cardiac arrest at Hyderabad in February 1974.
-He admitted to Osmania General Hospital and later discharged.
-On 18 July, 1974 at Chennai, another attack proved fatal and before they could institute any medical treatment, he passed away.
+He was admitted to Osmania General Hospital and later discharged.
+On 18 July 1974 at Chennai, another attack proved fatal and before they could institute any medical treatment, he passed away.
 He continues to live in the annals of Tollywood and Kollywood film history.